5 Misconceptions About Common-Law Marriage

 1. My partner and I have been together for ten years, so we're automatically in a common-law marriage.

 Not true.
-Washington State law does not allow for common-law marriage.
-This means that the State will not establish or create a common-law marriage.
+Being married for 10 years does not grant you a common law marriage in Washington.
+Washington State law does not allow for common law marriage.
+In order to seek the rights and benefits of a married couple, partners must enter into a legal marriage that is recognized in by the State.
 Washington State will, however, recognize common-law marriages created in other states.
 (Find out which states allow common law marriages.)

 2. Because my partner and I never married, I have no legal recourse now that we're splitting up.